intlinuxAlex/ElectoralMap/README.md

     ZoomOutButton: An object which forms the basis of a styled-component Button (used for resetting the zoom and pan level).

-    currentPan: An object indicating the amount of pixels on the x and y axis that differ from the original rendering of the map
-        {
-            transformX: 0
-            transformY: 0
-        }

     currentRidingId: An integer representing the current active riding. -1 if no riding is active.

     e6nHardcodedRidingIdFix: An integer to facilitate tests between different GES datasets.
 Since array indices start at 0 but GES data can start at any index,         this is used to easily calibrate your indices with those of the GES.